Analysis | Republican officials have followed Trump along his dangerous and destructive path

 The theory, seemingly, is that eventually this would all work out.
 As Senate Majority Leader Mitch McConnell (R-Ky.) said, “The future will take care of itself.”
 That’s a rosy view that assumes all this toothpaste can be put back in the tube, that Trump will suddenly go silent, that his followers will accept Biden as president and that no one will remember this fraught period between the election and the inauguration.

 Republicans have said that it was Trump’s right to pursue any and all legal challenges.
 That is accurate, assuming the legal challenges are serious and fact-based, which most were not.
-Trump’s lawyers, led by Rudolph Giuliani, have engaged in wild claims and baseless arguments.
+Trump’s lawyers, led by Rudolph W. Giuliani, have engaged in wild claims and baseless arguments.
 State officials, including some Republicans, have stood in opposition.

 Long before the Supreme Court acted, though, it was apparent that this claim that Trump should be allowed to seek legal relief was a hollow rationale.
 It simply emboldened the president to maintain the fiction of a vast conspiracy to corrupt the 2020 results while providing cover to Republicans lacking the courage to say otherwise.

 Never in the history of the country have so many lawsuits been filed to contest a presidential election — and with nothing concrete to show for the effort.
-Which puts the onus on the Republicans who clambered aboard the Texas train to explain themselves.
+This puts the onus on the Republicans who clambered aboard the Texas train to explain themselves.

 One explanation is that these Republicans genuinely believe — in the absence of real evidence — exactly what Trump claims, which is that in some way or another, the results of the election were due to fraud or malfeasance or illegality in the four states targeted by the Texas attorney general.

-The other possibility is that these Republicans don’t believe any of this at all; that they know that Biden won the election but also recognize that a substantial percentage of Republicans loyal to Trump accept what the president and his allies and surrogates are saying.
+The other possibility is that these Republicans don’t believe any of this at all, that they know that Biden won the election but also recognize that a substantial percentage of Republicans loyal to Trump accept what the president and his allies and surrogates are saying.
 They do not want to cross them because they know that could lead to a rebuke from the president or even a primary challenge in the future.

 Which is worse?
 A belief in groundless claims of fraud and a worse-than-longshot strategy asking the Supreme Court to overturn an election, or a cynical turn-your-back approach designed to appease a president who is in denial on the assumption that it will all wash away when the future takes care of itself?